Virginia GED Requirements

-- You do not have to be a resident of Virginia.
+- Resident: You do not have to be a resident of Virginia.

 - Accommodations: You must apply for disability accommodations through the GED test’s accommodations page.

-- After you pass the test, the State of Virginia will award you a GED certificate that will show you have achieved the same level of knowledge as a high school graduate.
-To check your state’s other rules and requirements here.
+- Diploma: After you pass the test, the State of Virginia will award you a GED certificate that will show you have achieved the same level of knowledge as a high school graduate.

 Online programs like GED Academy are available to help you get your GED fast and easy.

 That’s how many have successfully passed their GED® test.
 So why wait?

 “I hope to gain the education I never allowed myself to have.
 I want to go to college and learn everything I possibly can.
 The mind is the most powerful thing, and I’m tired of mine being empty.
 I want to fill it with as much knowledge as it can hold."